pmahnke/mahnke-cocktails/recipe_processed/pink_squirrel.md

 stars: 0
 base_spirits: "Crème de Noyaux, White Crème de Cacao "
 youtube: "kRPWDOCVByk&t=164s"
+description: "A creamy, sweet after-dinner drink and Midwest classic, this cocktail gets its unique flavor and pink color from crème de noyaux."
 excerpt: |
   The Pink Squirrel cocktail is boozy, creamy and easy to make.
 It combines the unusual liqueur, creme de noyaux, with creme de cacao and heavy cream, and ties to a legendary Midwest cocktail bar.
 ---